-Stocks sink after attack on Saudi oil field
+Stocks slide as oil surges to biggest gain in 11 years

-Stocks were under pressure Monday morning after a weekend drone attack on a Saudi Arabian oil field knocked half of the kingdom's production offline and sent the price of oil surging by more than 9 percent.
+Stocks fell Monday after a weekend drone attack on a Saudi Arabian oil field knocked half of the kingdom's production offline and sent oil prices surging by the most in 11 years.

 Continue Reading Below

-All three of the major averages saw losses of at least 0.4 percent at the opening bell.
+All three of the major averages saw losses of at least 0.28 percent.
+The Dow Jones Industrial Average was the biggest decliner, losing 0.54 percent or 146 points, while snapping its eight-day winning streak.

 |Ticker